20 Reasons Why You Visit and Love India Travel

 Importance of Indian culture

 Family values are highly respected throughout India and are the basis of daily life.
-Arranged marriage is a very common matter.
+Arranged marriage is common here.

 3. Simple Indian clothes

 Sari is the most traditional piece of clothing for women here.
-It comes in a variety of colours, designs, and fabrics so it can be wear on all occasions and at weddings.
+It comes in various colours, designs, and fabrics so that it can be worn on all occasions and at weddings.

 Kurta-pajama or salwar-kameez is a traditional and simple two-piece tunic with pants worn by many Indian men and women.